arnovandash/Matcha/README.md

 Start the server:
 	make sure that apache is stopped
-	'npm start' or 'npm test' (server restarts when files change) from the root directory of the project 'npm start' from the root directory of the project (you will need to install nodemon: 'npm install -g nodemon')
+	'npm start' or 'npm test' (server restarts when files change) from the root directory of the project 'npm test' from the root directory of the project (you will need to install nodemon: 'npm install -g nodemon')